Day - 1

 Day - 14

-Location: Kathmandu - Weather permitting we take a short early morning fight from Lukla to Kathmandu on day 14 (approx 45 minutes).
+Location: Kathmandu - Weather permitting we take a short early morning flight from Lukla to Kathmandu on day 14 (approx 45 minutes).
 We'll return to the hotel and have free time during the afternoon for further sightseeing or shopping.
 Shop in some of Kathmandu's many markets for clothing, embroidery, carpets or ceramics.
 If shopping is not your thing, take a trip over the Bagmati River to the adjacent city of Patan, with its abundance of temples and monasteries.
 We enjoy a final night together, reliving the trek and our extraordinary achievements.

 Day - 15